Kathleen-Y/op/README.md

 ## Instructions
 > Open your terminal and go inside the repo where the tracker.js is located.
 In your terminal type node tracker.js (nodemon tracker.js won't work properly with inquirer list choices).
 Follow the prompts to interact with the information of your company as desired.

-## Features
-* View company employees
-* View employees by department
-* View company departments
-* View company job positions
-* Add employee
-* Add new job position to the company
-* Add new department to the company
-* Remove employees
-* Update employee's role
-* View all employees by manager
-* Update employee manager
-* View budget spent on a specific department
->>>>>>> 6adfc120f06a6b54d6a621daf7a688ee7d955c60